shakebugs/shake-docs/docs/android/crash-reporting.md

 :::note

-Avoid using unique values for error clusterID, as this could cause a large number of reported errors to Shake that appear unrelated, but actually are, and clog your dashboard.
+Avoid using unique values for error `clusterID`, as this could cause a large number of reported errors to Shake that appear unrelated, but actually are, and clog your dashboard.

 :::